vermaboys/sweet-alert-delete-in-laravel5.4/README.md

 Step9:- Copy student_record.blade file in resources\views folder and paste in your resources\views folder

+Step10:- Copy Student Model in app folder and paste in your app folder

 ```
 Step10:- You can access using http://localhost/sweet-alert/student-record
 ```